Battle of the Allia: 389–366 BC: Worsening of relations with Latin League and Hernici

 In 370 BC, the Roman colonists of Velitrae made several incursions into Roman territory and besieged Tusculum, knowing that Rome did not have an army because the plebeian tribunes had paralysed the Roman state.
-Thereafter, the tribunes allowed the election of heads of state and the levy on an army, which drove the rebels from the Tusculum and laid a protracted siege on Levitra.
+Thereafter, the tribunes allowed the election of heads of state and the levy of an army, which drove the rebels from Tusculum and laid a protracted siege on Levitra.
 Livy did not state when it ended, but it must have been in 366 BC.
 In 367 BC, the rebels arrived in Latium.
 An ageing Camillus defeated them near the Alban Hills, and most of the rebels then fled to Apulia.